General Information

 Cardiovascular: Enhances cardiac function; works against heart disease; atherosclerosis

-Gastrointestinal: Indigestion, aconsumer lan=bsbdominal distension, stomach disorders, oral ulcers, stimulates the liver and spleen, chronic active hepatitis, gas (flatulence).
-Stimulates digestive process
+Gastrointestinal: Indigestion, abdominal distension, stomach disorders, oral ulcers, stimulates the liver and spleen, chronic active hepatitis, gas (flatulence).
+Stimulates the digestive process

 Genitourinary: Bladder and kidney health, possibly UTI

-Musculoskeletal: Arthritis and fibromyalgia may increase strength, pain, and swelling.
+Musculoskeletal: Anti-inflammatory, arthritis and fibromyalgia; may increase strength, decrease pain, and swelling.

 Skin: Insect bites, warts, ringworm, acne, hair growth, dandruff